Self-Training for Class-Incremental Semantic Segmentation: Experiments

 \subsubsection{Impact of different proposed components}

 In Table~\ref{tab:ablation} we conduct an ablation study on the Pascal-VOC 2012 \textit{Disjoint} setting.
 In the first row, we show the performance of FT on three scenarios.
 And in the second row, MiB is the current state-of-the-art method.
-When we use self-training (ST) with unlabeled data, the performance is largely improved in all three scenarios, which shows the effectiveness of self-training on unlabeled data in incremental semantic segmentation.
-Conflict reduction (+CR) further improves the results on all of these three scenarios by 0.6\%, 4.2\% and 3.2\%, respectively.
-Maximizing self-entropy (+MS) strategy further obtains 0.4\% better on the 19-1 scenario and 0.8\% better results on the 15-5 scenario.
+When we use self-training ($ST$) with unlabeled data (Eq.2), the performance is largely improved in all three scenarios, which shows the effectiveness of self-training on unlabeled data in incremental semantic segmentation.
+We also conducted experiments for self training, assuming the temporary model has higher priority than the old model for unlabeled data (denoted as $ST^{*}$) as an ablation study.
+The results are much worse than $ST$, which shows our original assumption results in much better performance.
+Conflict reduction ($ST+CR$) further improves the results on all of these three scenarios by 0.6\%, 4.2\% and 3.2\%, respectively.
+Maximizing self-entropy ($ST+CR,MS$) strategy further obtains 0.4\% better on the 19-1 scenario and 0.8\% better results on the 15-5 scenario.
 On more challenging 15-1 scenario, MS boosts performance significantly by 2.4\%.
-Note that the gain for the 19-1 scenario is small compared to the other two scenarios because there is only one category ('TV') for the second task, it does not contribute much to the overall performance even without learning it.
+Note that the gain for the 19-1 scenario is small compared to the other two scenarios because there is only one category (‘TV’) for the second task, it does not contribute much to the overall performance even without learning it.
 Therefore, for incremental learning, the other two scenarios are more relevant.

 \tableablation